Seed Grants: Research in Guangxi, China

 - Seed new research studies by UMN faculty from the health sciences that have strong potential to attract future federal and national funding in the US and China and will result in publication;

 - Support partnerships between UMN faculty and Guangxi CDC researchers.

 Grants are available to teams of two co-Principal Investigators (co-PIs): one Assistant, Associate or Full Professor in the UMN AHC, and one researcher at Guangxi CDC or partner institution.
 Prior global health research experience is not required.
 Each application must have a team of two co-PIs.
 UMN faculty should contact Eric Chu (email@example.com) to connect with a Guangxi co-PI recommended by Guangxi CDC leadership based on complementary expertise and research goals between researcher teams.

 Each researcher may submit only one application as co-PI.
 However, there is no limit to the number of applications on which a researcher could participate as a co-investigator.
 Co-investigator(s) may be researchers from outside of the AHC or from partner institutions of Guangxi CDC.

 - Research activities that take place in Guangxi, China

-- Research activities in one of these four areas:
+- New research activities should be in one of the following areas:

-Note: U of M student involvement is encouraged.
-However, in order for a student to conduct field research or to work in Guangxi, the student must have at least an intermediate-high command of Mandarin Chinese.
+Note: UMN student involvement is encouraged.
+However, a student must have at least an intermediate-high command of Mandarin Chinese to conduct field work in Guangxi.
 The absence of student involvement will not negatively impact an application.

-Contact Eric Chu at firstname.lastname@example.org with questions or to connect with a Guangxi CDC researcher/potential Co-PI.
+Contact CGHSR Research Program Coordinator (Eric Chu, firstname.lastname@example.org, Skype/WebEx appointments available) based in Nanning with questions or to connect with a Guangxi researcher/potential co-PI.